joshwilh/Visibility-Graph-Path-Planning/README.txt

 [Solution distance (if success) - this is the last line of this section if start and end were directly visible from each other]
 [number of vertices in visibility graph (including start/end)] [number of edges in visibility graph (including start/end)] [number of nodes expanded by A*] [number of clock cycles required for A*]\n

+postprocess

+This code takes in an output file and processes it into a MATLAB-friendly format (rows and columns).
+The structure of the post-processed files are as follows:
+Visibility Graph (pre-process) file consists of rows of these values, separated by spaces as shown:
+[number of vertices in visibility graph] [number of edges in visibility graph] [readPolygon loop counter] [addVertices loop counter] [makeConnections loop counter] [visibleVertices loop counter] [visible loop counter] [clock cycles]\n
+A* file consists of one special row containing the number of success and failures:
+[number of successes] [number of failures]\n
+Then, the file consists of rows of these values, separated by spaces as shown:
+[number of vertices in visibility graph (including start and goal)] [number of edges] [number of nodes expanded] [clock cycles]\n